OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:42

-> So that I will have an answer for one who taunts me,
+> So that I will have a response for one who taunts me,
 > For I trust in Your word.

 ## Psalm 119:43